Delass History, Family Crest & Coats of Arms

-Scotland.
+Delass was first used as a surname by descendants of the Pictish people of ancient Scotland.
 The ancestors of the Delass family lived in a place named Dallas in Moray, near the royal burgh of Forres.
 The place name Dallas comes from the Gaelic dail or "meadow," and fas or "dwelling."
 Another source claims "this place takes its name from the two Gaelic words dale, a vale or plain, and uis, contracted from uisge, water."
-CITATION[CLOSE]

 Early Origins of the Delass family